dlt-hub/dlt/docs/website/docs/general-usage/schema-contracts.md

 ### Working with datasets that have manually added tables and columns on the first load

-In some cases, you might be working with datasets that have tables or columns created outside of `dlt`.
-If you are loading to a table not created by `dlt` for the first time, `dlt` will not know about this table while enforcing schema contracts.
+In some cases, you might be working with datasets that have tables or columns created outside of dlt.
+If you are loading to a table not created by dlt for the first time, dlt will not know about this table while enforcing schema contracts.
 This means that if you do a load where the `tables` are set to `evolve`, all will work as planned.
-If you have `tables` set to `freeze`, `dlt` will raise an exception because it thinks you are creating a new table (which you are from `dlt`'s perspective).
+If you have `tables` set to `freeze`, dlt will raise an exception because it thinks you are creating a new table (which you are from dlt's perspective).
 You can allow `evolve` for one load and then switch back to `freeze`.

 The same thing will happen if `dlt` knows your table, but you have manually added a column to your destination and you have `columns` set to `freeze`.